LoftyTowers/devkit/general/operational-contract.md

 # Operational Contract

+## Instruction Precedence

+Follow instructions in this order:

+1. C# / .NET language and runtime rules
+2. Specific user instructions in the current task
+3. DevKit rules in this repository
+4. Project-specific DevKit overrides
+5. Model defaults

+All files in the DevKit must defer to this precedence.
+If another document lists a different order, replace it with a reference to this section.

 This contract applies to any code that reacts to input and orchestrates work:

 - HTTP controllers / endpoints